mileshkin89/open_interest_screener/README.md

 **V1.1.0**
 * Implemented a button and a menu command to stop the screener
 * Fixed the initial static exchange menu.
 The exchange menu now dynamically displays the currently active exchanges.

+**V1.2.0**
+* Implemented user local time detection in the /settings command.
+Signal notifications now correctly display the local time based on the user's time zone.

 ---
 ## 📄 License